pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

     This `.yaml` file creates three objects:

-    - An Issuer object of SelfSigned class, used to generate the CA certificate needed by Issuer of CA class
+    - An Issuer object of SelfSigned class, used to generate the CA certificate needed by the Issuer of the CA class
     - A Certificate object, whose `isCa` is set to `true`
     - An Issuer, used to issue TLS certificates for the TiDB server